skills/introduction-to-codeql/README.md

 _Way to go!
 You got CodeQL running! :tada:_

 In this exercise, we'll review the CodeQL findings and understand how to triage the alerts.
+We have 4 activities we'll accomplish in this step:
+  1. View the CodeQL alerts
+  2. Review an alert
+  3. Close an alert
+  4. Create a GitHub issue to track an alert

 **What is CWE**: CWE stands for Common Weakenss Enumeration.
 You can think of it as a way to describe and categorize security issues in application source code.
 More information on CWEs is available in this [wikipedia article](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)

-### :keyboard: Activity 1: Review the CodeQL Alerts
+### :keyboard: Activity 1: View all CodeQL Alerts

-In this activity, we will review the CodeQL findings in the Security page of your repository.
+In this activity, we will view the CodeQL findings in the Security page of your repository.
 The Security page is where all security related information is displayed.
 1. Navigate to the **Security** tab in the top navigation bar of your repository **ProTip**: do this in a new tab

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/b9d39c6c-34a7-45e8-8a84-ccfe89f9ac65)